Sarah Pullman Sarah Pullman

 WHAT YOU CAN EXPECT WHEN WORKING WITH Richard

 My goal is to help you navigate life’s challenges with compassion and understanding.
-Starting a healing journey is brave, and I’m here to meet you wherever you are along the way.
+Starting a counselling journey is brave, and I’m here to meet you wherever you are along the way.

-I offer a warm, nonjudgmental space, sometimes lightened with a touch of humor, where you can safely explore your feelings and experiences.
+I offer a warm, nonjudgmental space, sometimes lightened with a touch of humour, where you can safely explore your feelings and experiences.
 My approach is trauma-informed and somatic, focusing on the mind-body connection.
-I specialize in supporting neurodiverse individuals, those facing major life changes like immigration, and people working through trauma.
+I enjoy supporting neurodiverse individuals, those facing major life changes like immigration, and people working through trauma.
 I’m especially passionate about helping those who find it hard to express or share their struggles, creating a supportive environment where you can build healthier relationships with yourself and others.

 I believe in the healing power of mindfulness, movement, connecting with nature, and building meaningful relationships.
 By drawing on these tools, I aim to help you heal, grow, and thrive in a way that feels authentic to you.